US STOCKS-Wall St rises on Greek deal hopes even as energy drops

 By Sinead Carew

-NEW YORK, Feb 10 (Reuters) - U.S. stocks rose on Tuesday on hopes that Greek debt negotiations could result in a deal to stabilize Europe and stocks such as Apple boosted indexes, although a drop in energy shares and oil prices limited the advance.
+NEW YORK, Feb 10 (Reuters) - U.S. stocks rose on Tuesday on hopes a deal in Greek debt negotiations was drawing closer and on Coca-Cola earnings, but a drop in energy shares helped cap the advance.

 The Commission said there was no formal proposal for resolving Greece’s debt problems, although talks were intensive ahead of a series of meetings of euro zone finance ministers and EU leaders in Brussels.